-• Explain that we use the term "laying on of hands" when bishops and priests are extending their hands over a person/ or a group of people being blessed or prayed over.
+• Explain that we use the term "laying on of hands" when bishops and priests are extending their hands over a person/group of people being blessed or prayed over.
 In the celebration of Confirmation, the Laying on of Hands occurs as the bishop calls upon the Father to send his Holy Spirit upon those to be confirmed, bestowing upon them his seven Gifts.

-Reinforce the candidates' learning, if time allows, about the Sacraments of Christian Initiation with the following optional activity.
+Reinforce the candidates' learning about the Sacraments of Christian Initiation with the following activity.